martinrotter/rssguard/resources/docs/message-filter.md

   save_messages_to_database(filtered_messages)
 ```
-As you can see, RSS Guard processes all feeds scheduled for message downloading one by one; downloading new messages, feeding them to filtering system and then saving all approved messages to RSS Guard's database.
+RSS Guard processes all feeds scheduled for downloading one by one; downloading new messages for each one of them, then feeding the messages into the filtering system.
+Once all of this is done _approved_ messages are saved to the database.

-## Writing message filter
+## Writing a message filter

-Message filter consists of arbitrary JavaScript code which must provide function with prototype `function filterMessage() { }`.
+A message filter consists of arbitrary JavaScript code which must provide function with prototype `function filterMessage() { }`.
 This function must be fast and must return integer values which belong to enumeration [`FilteringAction`](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h#L83).
 For example, your function must return `2` to block the message which is subsequently NOT saved into database.
 For easier usage, RSS Guard 3.7.1+ offers named variables for this, which are called `MSG_ACCEPT` and `MSG_IGNORE`.

 Each message is accessible in your script via global variable named `msg` of type [`MessageObject`](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h#L118).
 Some properties are writable, thus allowing you to change contents of the message before it is written to DB.
-You can mark message important, parse its description or perhaps change author name!!!
+You can mark a message important, parse its description or perhaps change author name!!!

-RSS Guard 3.8.0+ offers also read-only list of labels assigned to each message.
+Starting with version 3.8.0 RSS Guard also offers read-only list of labels assigned to each message.
 You can therefore do actions in your filtering script based on which labels are assigned to the message.
 The property is called `assignedLabels` and is array of `Label` objects.
 Each `Label` in the array offers these properties: `title` (title of the label), `color` (color of the label) and `customId` (account-specific ID of the label).

 Passed message also offers special function `MessageObject.isDuplicateWithAttribute(DuplicationAttributeCheck)` which allows you to perform runtime check for existence of the message in RSS Guard's database.
 The parameter is integer value from enumeration [`DuplicationAttributeCheck`](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h#L91) and specifies how exactly you want to determine if given message is "duplicate".